ibm-cloud-docs/EventStreams-gen2/key-protect.md

 Be careful when removing keys and authorizations.
 If you have multiple deployments that use the same keys, it is possible to inadvertently destroy data to **all** of those deployments by revoking the delegation authorization.
 If possible, do not use the same key for multiple deployments.

 If you want to shred the data associated with your instance, you can delete the key. {{site.data.keyword.block_storage_is_short}} ensures that the storage is unreadable and unwriteable.
-However, any other deployments that use that same key for backups encounter subsequent backup failures.
+However, any other deployments that use that same key will also encounter failures.

-If you do require that the same key to be used for multiple deployment's backups, removing keys and authorizations can have the following side effects:

-- If you delete the {{site.data.keyword.block_storage_is_short}} volume authorization (as seen in Table 2), not only the deployment that is shown as the creator is affected, but any deployments that also use the same key are affected as well.
+If you delete the {{site.data.keyword.block_storage_is_short}} volume authorization (as seen in Table 2), not only the deployment that is shown as the creator is affected, but any deployments that also use the same key are affected as well.
 Those deployments will encounter topic/partition failures until you open a support ticket and request the policy to be re-created.

 Use caution if you reuse keys.
 {: .important}